jamesliudotcc/discrete-math-and-func-prog/README.md

 If you are using OCaml with _Discrete Mathetics and Functional Programming_, as I have been, perhaps you will find this helpful.

+Sigh, sorry, I know in OCaml snake_case instead of (omg!) camelCase.
+But the book uses camelCase.

 If you know a good way of getting SML set up on Fedora that does not involve compiling from source, I would appreciate your help.
 Yes, I am aware of [SOSML](https://sosml.org/editor?0&).